se7enxweb/exponential-basic-platform/README.md

 # Documentation

-Further documentation can be read from the [documentation](https://github.com/se7enxweb/exponentialbasic/tree/master/documentation) directory [README](https://github.com/se7enxweb/exponentialbasic/tree/master/documentation/README).
+Further documentation can be read from the [documentation](https://github.com/se7enxweb/exponentialbasic/tree/master/documentation) directory [Project README](https://github.com/se7enxweb/exponentialbasic/tree/master/documentation/PROJECT.md).

 More information can be found at our [project website](https://basic.exponential.earth)